loseys/BlackMamba/README.md

      IMPORTANT: Do not change the 0.0.0.0.

-6º (OPTIONAL) - Go to BlackMamba folder and open the "keygen.py" file.
-Copy the result key and paste in the "BlackMamba/bin/profile/crypt_key.py" ;
+6º (OPTIONAL) - Go to the BlackMamba folder and open the "keygen.py" file.
+Copy the resulting key and paste in the "BlackMamba/bin/profile/crypt_key.py" ;

-    The BlackMamba use a default cryptography key, is interesting that you change it.
+    The BlackMamba uses a default cryptography key.
+It is interesting that you change it.

 7º - Back to BlackMamba root folder and open the "main.py" file;